The nature of natural

 - Nature-identical ingredients - Where it makes sense, we use nature-identical ingredients that exactly match the natural ingredient’s chemistry, or other ingredients that the body can easily convert into a natural form.
-But we draw the line at ones that won’t be recognized and utilized by the body, like synthetic vitamin E or amino acids.
+But we draw the line at ones that won’t be recognized and utilized by the body, like synthetic vitamin E in our supplements.

 For us natural isn’t just a word or a marketing tool.
 It’s woven into the fabric of our culture.
 Since 1968 we’ve been making premium quality natural products, and there aren’t many companies out there with more natural expertise than NOW.